 Sebastian is running a Photoshop contest, so here's mine.
 I'd add a reticle pattern, but (a) it seems kind of over the top, (b) I can't decide if it should be centered on mother or daughter, and (c) my Gimp skillz are weak.

 If you have a suggestion, feel free to leave it in the comments.

 UPDATE 27 November 2008 10:47: Looks like it's a Snowflakes-in-Hell-alanche!
 Take a look around, and leave a suggestion on improving the pic in the comments.

-UPDATE 27 November 2008 11:57: The lovely but doesn't-shoot-often Mrs. Borepatch says that this will only be understood by people who shoot a lot.
-She's right, of course. #1 Son helped me with his considerable Photoshop-fu, so here's a (much) improved version.
+UPDATE 27 November 2008 11:57: This may only be understood by people who shoot a lot. #1 Son helped me with his considerable Photoshop-fu, so here's a (much) improved version.

 UPDATE 28 November 2008 13:46: Davidwhitewolf in the comments points out that I misspelled Horiuchi's name.
 Thanks.
 Fixed.

 UPDATE 1 December 2008 14:05: Voting is open over at Snowflakes In Hell.
 If you like this one, it's #6.